-“At LeftCoast, we commission and produce work that is congruent with the identity of Blackpool and Wyre and play with those fair / unfair perceptions of ‘place’ from different perspectives (e.g. residents, partners, visitors).
-As an organisation, we enjoy bringing people together to make work and explore collective skills, talents and ideas.
-In the process, we definitely don’t take ourselves too seriously, but we are very serious about what we are funded to do and we appreciate the sustained level of commitment and resource that has been awarded to us by partners and funders since 2013.”
+We love bringing people together to make socially-engaged artworks and we don’t take ourselves too seriously in that process.
+However, we are serious about what we are funded to do, and we appreciate the sustained level of commitment and resource that has been awarded to us by partners and funders since 2013.

 Tina Redford, LeftCoast Artistic Director

 To co-create artworks and projects that elevate local people’s voices, explore, play, and make a difference on both a personal and community level.

 To be socially engaged, socially useful, and artistically ambitious.